brittonhayes/notionmd/README.md

 > [!NOTE]
 >  Make sure to set the `NOTION_API_KEY` environment variable with your Notion API key and replace `"your-parent-page-id"` with the actual ID of the parent page where you want to create the new page.

-## 📝 Supported Markdown
+## Supported Markdown

-- ✅ Headings
+- Headings
-- ✅ Bold Text
+- Bold Text
-- ✅ Italic Text
+- Italic Text
-- ✅ Ordered Lists
+- Ordered Lists
-- ✅ Unordered Lists
+- Unordered Lists
-- ✅ Code Blocks
+- Code Blocks
-- ✅ Links
+- Links

-## 🧪 Testing
+## Testing

-Ensure the reliability of NotionMD by running the test suite:
+Run the test suite to ensure reliability:

 ```sh
 go test ./... -v -cover
 ```

-## 🤝 Contributing
+## Contributing

-We welcome contributions from the community!
+We welcome contributions from the community.
 If you'd like to contribute:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix